wakesurfer/terraform-meetup/README.md

 Now you need to add the public key to your cloud instance Todo

+## Add the configuration details for your instance to Terraforms environment script ##

 ## Test the Terraform sample scripts that you downloaded earlier ##